s0rta/dsw-site/README.md

 pre-populated with dummy environment variables that are sufficient for local development and testing.

-#### Get the Server(s) Running
+#### Set Up

-Make sure PostgreSQL is running and run `rake db:setup` to run migrations locally.
+Ensure PostgreSQL is running and run `rake db:setup` to set up a development database and run migrations locally.

 Start the Redis server with `redis-server`.

 Run `bundle exec rails s` to run the Rails server.

-#### Get the Tests Running
+#### Running Tests

-You will need to use an older verison of Firefox to run the tests because newer versions of Firefox are incompatible with Selenium.
-To install the older version of Firefox, run these commands:
+You will need to use an older verison of Firefox to run the tests since newer versions of Firefox are incompatible with Selenium.
+The CI suite specifies Firefox 46, which you can install with Brew Cask:

 ```
 brew tap goldcaddy77/homebrew-firefox